-- In accordance with Idaho Code §18-1356 and §18-1357, no employee shall accept any gifts, services or other privileges offered or given by any person or organization which: - A) Is under contract with the County for provisions of goods and services; - B) Is or could be regulated or administered by an agency of County government; - C) Reasonably be expected to have any future interest in securing contracts or being a vendor of supplies, equipment or services to the County. - An employee who is offered or receives gifts, services or privileges shall decline or return them or if more appropriate, may donate them to a charitable or non-profit organization.
-This provision does not apply to greeting cards, flowers, calendars, or candy, which may be sent to an entire department of County government at Christmas or upon special occasions. - From time to time, employees may wish to send flowers, etc. as a way of expressing congratulations or condolences to other current or ex-employees or their families.
-The County expects in most situations that a collection be taken up among employees to cover these costs.
-Paying for them with county funds requires the advance approval of the elected official in charge of the office, and will only be approved in very limited circumstances.
-Employee rewards, incentives, etc. paid from County funds also required the advance approval of the elected official in charge of the office.
+- 614-01 In accordance with Idaho Code §18-1356 and §18-1357, no employee shall solicit or accept any gifts, services, privileges, favors, or anything of monetary value offered or given by any person or organization which: - A) Is under contract or subcontract with the County for provisions of goods or services;

+- B) Is or could be regulated or administered by an agency of County government; or - C) Could reasonably be expected to have any future interest in securing contracts or being a vendor of supplies, equipment or services to the County. - 614-02 An employee who is offered or receives gifts, services or privileges shall decline or return them or, if more appropriate, may donate them to a charitable or nonprofit organization.
+This provision does not apply to greeting cards, flowers, calendars, or candy, which may be sent to an entire department of County government at Christmas or upon special occasions. - 614-03 Retirement from the County: When an employee retires from the county, the employee may be recognized for their service.
+For the purposes of this policy, retirement recognition criteria are: - a) The employee must have a minimum of ten (10) years of combined service with the County; and - b) Be in good standing with the County, as determined by the Elected Official.